The ecommerce retailer’s guide to driving online sales

 If you’re looking to increase sales from repeat customers during the holidays, for example, at a minimum, you’ll probably need support from your product, creative, and marketing teams.
 Meet with each of them to discuss your goals, brainstorm ideas to make them happen, and ensure accountability.

 “Another important action to take this year is to start planning early—even earlier than last year.
-Consumer behavior has shifted online due to the coronavirus pandemic, so make sure you’re growing your email and SMS lists so you can get your messages across to your subscribers,” advises Sammy Tran.
+Make sure you’re growing your email and SMS lists so you can get your messages across to your subscribers,” advises Sammy Tran.

 4. Analyze, learn, pivot, optimize, repeat